indyjo/bitwrk/README.md

 that the success of Bitcoin continues.
 It also enables registration-less, anonymous participation.

+If, on the other hand, Bitcoin turns out _not_ to be a good choice, that's not going to be a problem.
+BitWrk itself does not _depend_ on it.
+Other currencies and payment methods can be integrated later on.

 Status
 ------
 This project has been under heavy development for the last couple of